juanbrujo/WordPress-Starter-Theme/README.md

 WordPress Starter Theme
 =============

-Empty theme to start developing your own for WordPress
+Empty theme to start developing your own for **WordPress**

 Features:
 -------

-- Remove WP3.1 admin bar
+- Removes WP3.1 admin bar
-- Remove underused items from dashboard menu
+- Removes underused items from dashboard menu
-- Enable custom logo in wp-login.php
+- Enables custom logo in wp-login.php
-- Remove updatenag from dashboard
+- Removse updatenag from dashboard
-- Ad browser detection to body_class() (*)
+- Add browser detection to body_class()
-- Remove theme and plugin editor
+- Remove theme and plugin editor (for better security)
 - Remove junk from head
 - Remove dashboard widgets
-- Ad custom menu capability
 - Enable featured thumb capability
 - Set default permalink to the friendly `'/%year%/%monthnum%/%postname%/'`

-(*) new

 Use:
 -------

-Upload the files to your WordPress installation:
+Upload the files to your **WordPress** installation:

 	/wp-content/themes/

-And activate it in WordPress Dashboard -> Appearance -> Themes
+And activate it in **WordPress** `Dashboard → Appearance → Themes`

-Change/modify anything you want.
+Change/modify everything to fit your project.

 **Have Fun!**